-Step moss commonly known as glittering wood moss, stair step moss or mountain fern moss, is a moss with a widespread distribution in northern hemisphere boreal forests.
-It is commonly found in Europe, Russia, Alaska and Canada, where it is often the most abundant moss species.
-It also grows in the Arctic tundra and it can be found growing on all of the BC coastal region.
+Step moss commonly known as glittering wood moss, stair-step moss or mountain fern moss, is a moss with a widespread distribution in northern hemisphere boreal forests.
+It is commonly found in Europe, Russia, Alaska, and Canada, where it is often the most abundant moss species.
+It also grows in the Arctic tundra and it can be found growing on all of the BC coastal regions.

-It comes in an olive green, yellowish or reddish green color, with reddish stems and branches.
+It comes in olive green, yellowish or reddish-green color, with reddish stems and branches.
 These often form branches up to 20 cm. long, with current year’s growth starting from near the middle of the previous year’s branch.
 This produces feathery fronds in steps.
-You can calculate the age of step moss by counting the steps of the plant, one step per year.
-This form of growth enables the species to get above other mosses, logs and plants.
+You can calculate its age by counting the steps of the plant, one step per year.
+This form of growth enables the species to get above other mosses, logs, and plants.

-Occurring widely in the boreal forests, Step Moss is often found on forest floors even in relatively harsh northern latitudes.
+Occurring widely in the boreal forests, this plant is often found on forest floors even in relatively harsh northern latitudes.